WilliamTichenor/ChatGPTPaperFilter/README.md

 BACKUPDELAY: Time, in seconds, between backups.
 Backup files are saved as "INPUT_FILENAME.sav", and are deleted once the script completes without error.
 Default: 900

+COMBINEYESMAYBE: Whether to combine yes and maybe results into a single file.
+This file will be named "yesmaybe.ris".
+Default: False

 Usage: